openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 Bolded Text
 ===========

-Using bold type for emphasis serves to draw the reader's attention to specific words or phrases that are particularly important or impactful
+Using **bold type** for emphasis serves to draw the reader's attention to specific words or phrases that are particularly important or impactful.